 Upon its release, the Pentium Pro was a largely misunderstood processor.
 Many believed the Pro was intended to replace the P5.
 However, as a precursor to the Pentium II Xeon, the Pentium Pro was tailored to deal with workloads typical for servers and workstations.

-The Pentium Pro was built in 350 nm, had 5.5 million transistors and came in several variants with clock speeds ranging from 150 to 200 MHz.
-Its most famous application was the integration in the ASCI Red supercomputer, which was the first to break through the 1 teraflop performance barrier.
+The Pentium Pro was built in 350 nm, had 5.5 million transistors and came in several variants with clock speeds ranging from 150 MHz to 200 MHz.
+Its most famous application was its integration into the ASCI Red supercomputer, which was the first to break through the 1 teraflop performance barrier.

-The Pentium II was released with the 350 nm Klamath core (233 and 266 MHz).
-Deschutes arrived as a shrink to 250 nm and clock speeds up to 450 nm in 1998.
+The Pentium II was released with the 350 nm Klamath core (233 MHz and 266 MHz).
+Deschutes arrived in 1998 as a shrink to 250 nm and clock speeds up to 450 MHz.
 It was also offered as Pentium II Overdrive as an upgrade option for the Pentium Pro.
-Mobile Pentium II processors got the 250 nm Tonga and 250 nm and 250 nm/180 nm Dixon cores.
+Mobile Pentium II processors got the 250 nm Tonga, 250 nm and 250 nm/180 nm Dixon cores.

 In the same year, Intel also offered the Deschutes core as a Pentium II Xeon with a larger cache and dual-processor support.